briceburg/silverstripe-flexiform/README.md

 are created on-the-fly, or existing fields can be referenced and reused.
 This greatly reduces administrative repetitiveness and improves consistency.

-* Field definitions are defined as _Arrays_
+* Field definitions are defined as map of _Arrays_, with the key representing Field Type.
-  * If the array value is a string, the field whose Name matches the value will be linked to the form.
+  * If the value is a string, the field with mating Name and Type will be reused.
   * If the value is an array, a field will be created from the array components.
     * Name is required.
-    * If supplying Options, use Value as array Key and Label as array Value .
+    * If supplying Options, use Value => Label.

 * Strategy 1: Overload **$default_flexi_fields** in your custom form